Henning Hamilton: Hamilton scandal

-In 1881 Hamilton was caught embezzling very large sums of money from his relatives, Uppsala University, and the Swedish Academy.
+In 1881 Hamilton was caught embezzling very large sums of money – at the time 800,000 Swedish kronor (estimated at 80 million SEK in 2000 value), including around 285,000 SEK by forging a nephew's name on commitments and by embezzling funds entrusted by Uppsala University, close acquaintances, and others.
 Hamilton was a gambler (particularly roulette and the card game Trente et Quarante) and addicted to morphine, and his gambling habits abroad, in particular in Germany, had resulted in a desperate need for money.
 Given the potential impact of this large scandal, particularly because high-profile socialites and King Oscar II had close friendships with Hamilton, he was spared prosecution but forced to resign from all his positions and memberships in all learned societies.
 He was also forced into exile, and moved to southern France.
 He still drew a pension from the Swedish government and he also received a pension from the Royal Order of the Seraphim.
 There were also rumors of King Oscar II helping him financially.
 He died five years later in Amélie-les-Bains, France.
-The movement among the ruling class of Sweden at the time to "preserve the society" decided to forget about Hamilton and today he is largely forgotten in Sweden.
+The conservative movement among the ruling class of Sweden at the time to preserve the societal order decided to forget about Hamilton; today he is largely forgotten in Sweden.

-Temperance movement

-Hamilton was active in the temperance movement.
-He was a member of Svenska nykterhetssällskapet (the Swedish Temperance Society) and served as its chairman.

 Writings

 Hamilton was a prolific author and wrote many books, such as Bibliothek för krigshistoria och krigskonst (1837–1839), Afhandling om krigsmaktens och krigskonstens tillstånd i Sverige under konung Gustaf II Adolfs regering (1846; awarded with a gold medal in 1839), Kriget i Tyskland år 1866 (1869), Några betraktelser i anledning af kriget mellan Frankrike och Tyskland 1870 (1871) and Frankrike och Tyskland åren 1866–74 (1877).
+A large number of academic memorials were also written by Hamilton, for example, on Carl De Geer (1781–1861) (1869), August von Hartmansdorff (1870), Carl Gustav Rehnsköld (1878), Carl Fredrik Akrell (1878), Jacob Nils Tersmeden (1879) and Jacob de la Gardie (1768–1842) (1880), and he was also frequently active in newspapers and journals with (at times anonymous) contributions on the political issues of the day.

+Family

+In 1837, he married Maria Catharina von Rosén (1817–1902), daughter of President Baron Erik Gabriel von Rosén and Catharina Charlotta Rydberg.